 Paradise Inn in Pierce County, Washington — The American West (Northwest)

 Credits.
-This page was last revised on February 3, 2019.
-This page originally submitted on January 31, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 45 times since then.
-Photos: 1, 2, 3, 4, 5, 6. submitted on January 31, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
-7. submitted on February 3, 2019. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on October 8, 2020.
+It was originally submitted on December 13, 2013, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 363 times since then and 14 times this year.
+Photos: 1, 2, 3. submitted on December 13, 2013, by Don Morfe of Baltimore, Maryland. • Syd Whittle was the editor who published this page.

 Editor’s want-list for this marker.
 Full view of the marker. • Wide area view of the marker and its surroundings. • Full view of marker seen in Photo #3 • Can you help?